-Your Donation Supports the Barre Food Shelf, Community Harvest of Central VT, and Food For Free!
+Your Donation Supports the Barre Food Shelf, Community Harvest of Central Vermont, and Food For Free!

 There are two ways to donate

 - When you suspend your order, you choose the amount of your donation.
 If your suspension is for more than one week you will also have the option to make a one time donation or to donate every week of the suspension.
 For one time donations we charge your account on the first Tuesday of your suspension, for the amount you have chosen.
 For recurring donations we charge your account every Tuesday until your next delivery.
 You will receive a confirmation email when you set up the donation, and another email when we charge your account.

 - Add a donation amount to your existing order.
 Simply select one of the options here.
 The donation will appear on your next order, and will recur until you choose to remove the donation from your order.

 Why should I do this?